v2krishna/kickstarter-analysis/README.md

 Help Louise in taking better decisions when to start her kickstarter compaign for her "Fever" play.
 Do some exploratory analysis and provide the outcomes of the exploratory analysis.

 ## Analysis and Challenges
-Following are the steps are been implemented to help analyze the data.
   Gather the Sample Data related to Kickstarter information.
-Peformed Data Cleansing Activities like sorting, filtering unrelated data. calculated/derived some of the columns like Category, Subcategory out the existing.Build interactive visualizations thats helps in visualizing the Outcomes by Category/Country and perform the Trend
-  Analysis on the Goals.
+Peformed Data Cleansing Activities like sorting, filtering unwanted data, calculated/derived some of the columns like Category, Subcategory out the existing data points.Build interactive visualizations thats helps in visualizing the Outcomes by Category/Country, perform the Trend Analysis on the Goals.

 ### Analysis of Outcomes Based on Launch Date
 ![OutcomesBasedOnLaunchDate](/resources/Theater_Outcomes_vs_Launch.png)

-* Theater campaigns are more successful that are launched during May to July months when compared to the other months
+* Based on the Visualization Theater campaigns are more successful that are launched during May to July months when compared to the other months
 * Jan, Feb , Mar and Aug are having around same percentage of success rates, Zero Campaigns are been cancelled once started.

 ### Analysis of Outcomes Based on Goals